 Do you have a bare-bones LinkedIn Profile – but you’re not sure how to make it stronger?

-Nearly every executive I speak with laments the lack of time and ideas for creating an engaging, interesting LinkedIn presence.
+Nearly every executive I speak with laments the lack of time and ideas for creating an engaging, interesting LinkedIn presence reflecting their personal brand.

 Yet, all it takes is a quick glance at your Profile, changing it section by section, until you’re happy with the final result.